dbgb/d2-tools/maps.md

 ### 8. Ancient's Way ⚪

-- to Icy Cellar: ⬆️, ➡️ of WP
+- to Icy Cellar ⬆️, ➡️ of WP
-- to Arreat Summit: ⬅️, ⬆️ of WP
+- to Arreat Summit ⬅️, ⬆️ of WP

 ### 9. Arreat Summit